August 17, 2016

 The pace of today’s collaborative work often requires editing files that are shared among multiple people.
 But collaborating with others in real-time can create problems.
 Does someone else have the document open right now?
 Will my changes get overwritten?
 Am I looking at the latest version?

 There have been several approaches to this problem, including real-time editing within a browser.
 But the vast majority of Enterprise documents are created and edited in desktop versions of Microsoft Office applications.
 These applications are the gold standard, and present in nearly every office environment worldwide.
-So Syncplicity set out to address the real-time viewing and editing problem directly at the source.
+So Syncplicity by Axway set out to address the real-time viewing and editing problem directly at the source.

-When you use Microsoft Word, Excel or PowerPoint to open a file inside a shared folder, the Syncplicity App Tab displays.
+When you use Microsoft Word, Excel or PowerPoint to open a file inside a shared folder, the Syncplicity by Axway App Tab displays.
 The App Tab helps you avoid accidental file conflicts when collaborating on shared files, with visible notifications when a file’s status changes.
 Popup notifications display directly inside Microsoft Office when other people view a file that you are also viewing, when someone else starts editing that file, or when a newer version of that file becomes available.

 To say ransomware is a growing threat is an understatement.
 With multiple public warnings from US and European law enforcement, a growing tally of high-profile incidents, and new guidance on HIPAA breach notifications, business leaders across industries are justifiably nervous.
 While there is no foolproof way to prevent an attack, there are measures you can put in place today to better defend against this new and very destructive type of malware.
 Additionally, when an attack does slip through the defenses, a quick recovery is possible if you have a solid remediation plan in place.